 Here’s your challenge:

-Building an online lead generation strategy that matches the pattern of today’s technology savvy buyer for your dealership takes time.
+Building an online lead generation strategy that matches the pattern of today’s technology savvy buyer for your business takes time.
 And the longer you procrastinate breaking ground, the longer it will be until you enjoy the benefits.
 Unless you aren’t ready for that custom inbound marketing strategy and that that “standard neighborhood” marketing solution is what gets you started with online marketing.
 There is nothing wrong with that – I know that my first home wasn’t a high-end custom home – it was a neighborhood home.
 If you’ve never executed any type of online marketing program, you have to start somewhere.
 Just realize that it won’t be the high-end custom inbound lead gen strategy.
 It will be your toe in the water to getting started online.
 In which case, your strategy will be the same as your neighbor’s.

 - Buildings Take Time